ryddle/datetime-mcp/README.md

 # DateTime MCP Server

-A Model Context Protocol (MCP) server that returns current user's timezone date and time
+A Model Context Protocol (MCP) server that provides date and time utilities

 ## Features

-- returns current user's timezon date and time
+- Get current date and time in user's timezone
+- Get day of the week for any date
+- Calculate difference between two dates

 ## Installation